The Internet with Privacy Policies: Measuring The Web Upon Consent: Impact on Complexity and Performance on Top-100k Websites

 In this section, we measure the impact of accepting privacy policies on the webpage characteristics and loading performance.
-Trackers and Third-Party objects that the browser has to load and display upon consent could impact the amount of data to download and the rendering performance.
-Since we are not interested in breaking down results per country or per category, here we use the crawl on the top-$100\,000$ websites according to the Tranco list.
+Trackers and Third-Party objects that the browser has to load and display upon consent may impact the amount of data to download and the rendering performance.
+Here, we do not restrict on a per-country or per-category analysis and use the crawl on the top-$100\,000$ websites according to the Tranco global list.

 For each website, we visit only the landing page, doing a \emph{Warm-up} visit to fill the browser cache, followed by a \BEFORE and \AFTER.
 We compare results on the latter two visits, considering only those websites for which \TOOL successfully accepted the privacy policy, which happens on $23$\% of websites.
-This is in line with the previous findings, as the Tranco list is a world-wide rank and includes (i) European websites in a language different from those for which we built the keyword list and (ii) websites based in non-European countries nor popular in Europe.
-We detail the acceptance rate on the Tranco list in Figure~\ref{fig:tranco_rank}, computed over blocks of $5\,000$ websites sorted by their rank, totaling $100\,000$ on the $x$-axis.
-The solid red line reports the acceptance rate for websites popular in the 5 European countries we target.
-Websites belong to this set if (i) either they appear in the Similarweb ranks for the 5 countries or (ii) the Top-Level Domain belongs to the 5 countries.\footnote{The Tranco list does not provide a per-country rank.} Out of these $6\,9178$ websites, \TOOL accepts the privacy policy on $3\,861$ ($55.8$\%), which is close to what we have obtained with the Similarweb ranks ($54.7\%$).
-Conversely, for the remaining websites (blue dashed line), the acceptance rate is $32$\% for the top-ranked and then it settles around $20$\%, hinting that some globally popular websites use a Privacy Banner even if they are based outside Europe.
+This is in line with the previous findings, as the Tranco list is a worldwide rank and includes (i) European websites in a language different from those for which we built the keyword list and (ii) websites based in non-European countries for which regulations do not apply.
+To give more insights, we detail the percentage of websites with a Consent Banner on the Tranco list in Figure~\ref{fig:tranco_rank}, computed every $5\,000$ websites in the rank.
+The solid red line reports the percentage for websites popular in the 5 European countries we target.
+Websites belong to this set if (i) they appear in the Similarweb ranks for the 5 countries or (ii) the Top-Level Domain belongs to the 5 countries.\footnote{The Tranco list does not provide a per-country rank.} Out of these $6\,917$ websites, \TOOL accepts the privacy policy on $3\,861$ ($55.8$\%), which is close to what we have obtained with the Similarweb ranks ($54.7\%$).
+This percentage does not change with website popularity.
+Conversely, for the remaining websites (blue dashed line), the share of websites where \TOOL found a Consent Banner is $32$\% for the top-ranked and then it settles around $20$\%, hinting that some globally popular websites tend to implement a Consent Banner even if they are based outside Europe, using a language supported by \TOOL (likely English).
+In 2020, Hills~\emph{et al.}~\cite{hills2020consent} found that popular CMPs are present on almost $10$\% of websites in the top-10 k Tranco list.
+Here, with \TOOL, we can affirm that Consent Banners (regardless the employed CMP) appear in more than $30$\% for the same set of websites.